theNorth97/theNorth97/README.md

 - :zap: I decided to change my life and started with a change of activity.

-- :airplane: I plan to become a full-stack developer.
+- :airplane: I plan to become a good specialist.

 - :hourglass_flowing_sand: In my free time I go in for sports, learn a new specialty, and I also have many other hobbies.